vectordotdev/vector/website/docs/components/transforms/regex_parser.md

 #### *

 A definition of log field type conversions.
-They key is the log field name and the value is the type. [`strptime` specifiers][urls.strftime_specifiers] are supported for the `timestamp` type.
+They key is the log field name and the value is the type. [`strptime` specifiers][urls.strptime_specifiers] are supported for the `timestamp` type.

 </Field>